cybruGhost/THE-CUBE/README.md

 ## 🎥 NEW💯❣️❣️
 - ADDED A NEW EPISODE BADGE
 - DOWNLOADS FIXED
-## 🔮 Jennie ai Soon. for recomending movies?
+## 🔮 Jennie ai . for recomending movies
 ## sports and some cool websites

 ## 🎥 What We Do